Click here to apply to our volunteer training program

 Who Can Apply to Be a Sexual Assault Counselor?

 It is not necessary for you to have prior counseling experience or any particular licenses or degrees.
 Thorough preparation is provided during the training.
 Our volunteer community includes people from all walks of life and personal backgrounds, who share a deep commitment to supporting survivors and working to end sexual violence.
 We welcome people of all genders in the counselor training.
-All trainees must be 18 years old before the first day of training.
+All trainees must be 21 years old before the first day of training.
 We welcome survivors of sexual violence in our volunteer program, and ask that applicants are in a place to take care of themselves while they support others.
-If you have been or are currently a client with BAWAR, you are eligible to volunteer and apply for Crisis Counselor Certification training once you have been out of services for 12 months.
+If you have been or are currently a client with BAWAR, you are eligible to volunteer as an admin and apply for Crisis Counselor Certification training once you have been out of services for 12 months.